-Our original mission, established in 1983 was, “To stage a world-class vintage automotive race to raise funds to provide residential care, treatment and support for individuals with autism and intellectual/developmental disabilities in western Pennsylvania.”
-42 years later we are still on track.
+Our original mission, established in 1983, was “To stage a world-class vintage automotive race to raise funds to provide residential care, treatment and support for individuals with autism and intellectual/developmental disabilities in western Pennsylvania.”
+42 years later, we are still on track.

 An incredible amount of work ensued thanks to the volunteers from the Sports Car Club of America and the Vintage Sports Car Club of America.
 Some 75 entrants raced on what would become known as one of the most challenging vintage courses in the country.
 Five races, along with a parade of patrons, were scheduled, and the plan was put in motion.